marialena31/assistante/docs/DEVELOPMENT.md

    - All content MUST be managed through Supabase database
    - Use ONLY the `api` schema, NOT the `public` schema
    - All content updates MUST be done through the admin interface
-   - When using Supabase client, ALWAYS use the schema method:
+   - When creating a Supabase client, ALWAYS configure the schema in the client options:
      ```typescript
-     // CORRECT way to use Supabase client with API schema:
+     // CORRECT way to configure Supabase client with API schema:
+     const supabase = createServerClient<Database>(
+       process.env.NEXT_PUBLIC_SUPABASE_URL!,
+       process.env.NEXT_PUBLIC_SUPABASE_ANON_KEY!,
+       {
+         db: {
+           schema: 'api'
+         }
+       }
+     );

+     // Then you can use it directly without schema method:
      const { data, error } = await supabase
-       .schema('api')
        .from('table_name')
        .select()

      // INCORRECT - Don't use schema in table name:
      .from('api.table_name')  // This will fail!

-     // INCORRECT - Don't skip schema:
-     .from('table_name')  // This will use public schema!
      ```

+   - Always import the Database type from your local types:
+     ```typescript
+     import type { Database } from '../types/database';
+     ```

 3. **Authentication**
-   - Use the latest `@supabase/ssr` package (NOT the deprecated auth-helpers)
+   - Use the latest `@supabase/ssr` package with PKCE flow
    - Admin connection is managed by Supabase auth
    - Only `@marialena-pietri.fr` email domains are allowed
    - Secure paths: